Choose the health content that’s right for you, and get it delivered right in your inbox.

 Personalized Treatment Programs

-Our initial approach to treatment is often non-invasive, Dr. Backus said.
+Our initial approach to treatment is often non-invasive.
 We have many options for non-operative fracture treatment including waterproof casts and waterproof splints.
 We take both the child and the family into account when making treatment decisions and a plan of care.

 We know how difficult it is for your child to be sidelined.
 Depending on their injury, we try to allow them to be as active as possible while healing.
-With the help of highly trained physical and occupational therapists at your local Florida Hospital for Children, we create rehab plans that are custom to your child's injury and physical activity.
+With the help of highly trained physical and occupational therapists at your local AdventHealth facility, we create rehab plans that are custom to your child's injury and physical activity.

 A multidisciplinary approach helps our teams create the most comprehensive care plan for your child.
-With hundreds of pediatric subspecialists at Florida Hospital for Children, we often participate in coordinated physician collaboration to ensure preeminent treatment of our patients, said Dr. Backus.
+With the coordinated care at AdventHealth, we often participate in physician collaboration to ensure preeminent treatment of our patients.

-If youre concerned that your child may have an orthopedic issue, let us help get you answers.
+If you're concerned that your child may have an orthopedic issue, let us help get you answers.
 The sooner they see a specialist, the sooner they can get back to living their best life.
-To request an appointment, please send us a message or call 855-303-KIDS.
+To request an appointment, find a location near you.